Volunteer at MADACC

 2. Attend a volunteer orientation session.
-Once your application has been accepted into our database, you will be invited to a scheduled New Volunteer Orientation.
+Once your application has been accepted into our database, you will be invited to sign up for a New Volunteer Orientation.

 3. Complete Tier 1 duties – laundry, dishes, and general cleaning – to become familiar with shelter operations.

 4. Based on the needs of MADACC and your availability, train for a specific volunteer position.
 See below for potential volunteer opportunities.

 ***If you need to complete court mandated community service hours, please call 414-649-8640 and ask for Kathy.
 All court mandated community service must be approved prior to starting.
 Not all applicants will be accepted. ***

 If you are a current volunteer or a new volunteer applicant looking to sign up for a “New Volunteer Orientation” please click below to access logins.
 Your login is your email and your password is the one you made on the application.

 Foster a MADACC animal.

 Afraid of long-term commitment?
 We’ve got a solution for you!
 Milwaukee Area Domestic Animal Control Commission (MADACC) needs people to temporarily foster animals until they are ready for adoption.
 Your short-term commitment can make a difference in an animal’s life.

 Simply put, fosters change lives.
 Fosters put in the time and effort the shelter sometimes just isn’t able to due to the numbers of animals we have here.
 Sometimes all a foster needs to do is provide some love and patience and a second chance to a shy dog; other times it’s taking care of a litter of kittens to keep them healthy until they are old enough to be adopted into new families.
 There are many different options within fostering and many different levels of time and emotional commitment.